-- Mix the sausage, spinach, ricotta, and Italian cheese together.
+- Mix the beef, spinach, ricotta, and Italian cheese together.
 Fill each cooked shell with the mixture.

 - Spread a bit of sauce from 1 jar of sauce on the bottom of a 9 x13 inch pan.
 Place half the stuffed shells in the baking dish.
 Cover with remaining sauce from the open jar.